Organizational Setting and Work Relationships

 All UNHCR staff members are accountable to perform their duties as reflected in their job description.
 They do so within their delegated authorities, in line with the regulatory framework of UNHCR which includes the UN Charter, UN Staff Regulations and Rules, UNHCR Policies and Administrative Instructions as well as relevant accountability frameworks.
 In addition, staff members are required to discharge their responsibilities in a manner consistent with the core, functional, cross-functional and managerial competencies and UNHCR¿s core values of professionalism, integrity and respect for diversity.

-Years of Experience / Degree Level For P3 – 6 years relevant experience with Undergraduate degree; or 5 years relevant experience with Graduate degree; or 4 years relevant experience with Doctorate degree
+Years of Experience / Degree Level For P4/NOD – 9 years relevant experience with Undergraduate degree; or 8 years relevant experience with Graduate degree; or 7 years relevant experience with Doctorate degree

-Field(s) of Education *Law International Law International Business Law Litigation Practice or other relevant field.
+Field(s) of Education Business Administration; Economics; Management; or other relevant field.
 (Field(s) of Education marked with an asterisk* are essential)

-Certificates and/or Licenses Law; International Law (Certificates and Licenses marked with an asterisk* are essential)
+Certificates and/or Licenses Not specified.
+(Certificates and Licenses marked with an asterisk* are essential)

 Relevant Job Experience